ceumicrodata/onboarding/_episodes/05-BEAD.md

 # Installing `bead`
-1. install python if not already installed
+1. install python if not already installed.
-Latest release depends on python 2.7 (also works with python 3.x, if it is started by `python`).
+Latest release depends on Python 3.8.5.
-Next version will require Python 3.6+
-2. download latest version from https://github.com/ceumicrodata/bead/releases
+2. download latest version from https://github.com/e3krisztian/bead/releases/tag/v0.8.1
 you will need only the platform specific binary:
 - `bead` for linux & mac
 - `bead.cmd` for windows